mat-docs/ATLAS.Site/docs/developer-resources/rta/worked-guide/configuration/channels-parameters.md

 !!! example

-    McLaren hardware loggers can capture data at multiple rates, using triggers to define conditions for high-rate collection.
+    Motion Applied hardware loggers can capture data at multiple rates, using triggers to define conditions for high-rate collection.

     For example, when logging twisting forces within a gearbox, high-rate sampling is only required when changing gear, and can be triggered for a period by the gear-change event.